TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 17/1 Samuel 17.58.md

 ---

-And Saul said to him, Whose son art thou, thou young man?
-And David answered, I am the son of thy servant Jesse the Beth-lehemite.
+Saul said to him, "Whose son are you, you young man?"
+David answered, "I am the son of your servant Jesse the Bethlehemite."